 - 1. Thaw dye from freezer and mix 2:10,000 in PBS - 2.
 Add 100 $\mu$ L and incubate for 3 hours (room temperature) - 3.
-Aspirate and wash $1 \times$ with washing buffer
+Aspirate and wash $1 \times$ with 200 $\mu$ L washing buffer

-We had less success with nuclear stain complementing the E-cadherin-associated secondary antibody with maximum (absorption/emission) of (488/518) nm.
-However, we sampled the SYTOTM kit (Thermo Fisher S11340) but found to much unspecific labelling for our requirements.
-Therefore, more work must be done to find the optimal set antibodies and nuclear stains.
+In our hands this dye (SYTOTM13) stained specifically and with appropriate yield.
+However, we had less success with similar nuclear stains when we sampled the SYTOTM kit (Thermo Fisher S11340), as we often found too much unspecific labelling for our requirements.
+Therefore, some work must be done to find the optimal set antibodies and nuclear stains for the proteins in question.